MicrosoftDocs/azure-stack-docs/azure-stack/user/event-hubs-quickstart-cluster-portal.md

 Event Hubs clusters are created by specifying Capacity Units (CUs).
 A CU is a pre-allocated amount of CPU, storage, and memory resources.
 Event Hubs clusters are billed by CPU/hr.
 The number of cores (CPUs) used by a cluster is displayed when selecting the number of CUs (cluster size) during the cluster creation experience.
 For more detailed information on cluster resource usage, see [How to do capacity planning for Event Hubs on Azure Stack Hub](../operator/event-hubs-rp-capacity-planning.md).

-In this quickstart, you learn how to create of a 1 CU Event Hubs cluster using the Azure Stack Hub user portal.
+In this quickstart, you learn how to use the Azure Stack Hub user portal to:
+- Create a 1 CU Event Hubs cluster.
+- Create a namespace in the cluster.
+- Create an event hub in the namespace.
+- Delete an Event Hubs cluster

 ## Create an Event Hubs cluster